Fiat's UK-style revival plan faces Italian hurdles

 That could soften the fallout from a six-year meltdown in Fiat’s core southern European markets, where a nascent recovery promises to be slow.

-But Marchionne faces hurdles including a big investment outlay, difficult Italian business climate and heavy unionisation among the workforce of 62,000.
+But Marchionne faces hurdles including a big investment outlay, difficult Italian business climate and heavy unionization among the workforce of 62,000.

 “For a premium brand you need a broad offering of cars, but that’s very expensive and takes time,” said Commerzbank analyst Sascha Gommel.
 “I‘m not sure Fiat can deliver that.”

-BMW’s Mini and Tata Motors-owned Jaguar Land Rover have become cash machines for their parents, helping to propel British car production to a six-year high in 2013, including half a million Nissans made in Sunderland, northeast England.
+BMW’s (BMWG.DE) Mini and Tata Motors-owned (TAMO.NS) Jaguar Land Rover have become cash machines for their parents, helping to propel British car production to a six-year high in 2013, including half a million Nissans (7201.T) made in Sunderland, northeast England.

 Carmakers announced 2.5 billion pounds ($4.2 billion) of UK investment last year as national output rose to 1.59 million light vehicles, narrowing the gap with France, Europe’s No.3 manufacturer after Germany and Spain.
 Italian output was below 630,000 vehicles, less than half its total a decade earlier.